JunHao-k/WanderLust_FE/README.md

 #### Users' Goals
  Usually, people around the age of 23 to 33 where they have the financial capabilities and lesser life commitments (E.g., family kids etc) to allow them to have time and money to travel.
 They most often prefer to travel by themselves or with friends.
 This means that they often have to plan the trips themselves.
- This platform will help them to get the help they need in terms of planning of itinerary by allowing them to source the website to look for some ideas for their travel plans or to share their experiences during their travels in a particular country/city so that other users can benefit from it.
+ This platform will allow them to get the help they need in terms of planning of itinerary by allowing them to source the website to look for some ideas for their travel plans or to share their experiences during their travels in a particular country/city so that other users can benefit from it.

 1. **Organisation**
    - Objective: To have a centralized space to contribute and search for topics around travel locations